iredmail/dockerized2/README.md

   time, please be patient.
 - Do not forget to [setup DNS records](https://docs.iredmail.org/setup.dns.html) for your server hostname and email domain names.
-- Docker on Windows and macOS might be buggy, please run it on Linux host instead.
+- Docker on Windows and macOS are buggy, please run it on a Linux host instead.

 # Hardware requirements